-In Table 6, the incidence28 of taxes and social spending by decile is presented.
-Non-contributory pensions (the conditional cash transfer29) and in-kind transfers for both health and educational services follow the Ecuadorian government prescribed policy outcome, i.e. their incidence increases as income declines.
+In Table 6, the incidence24 of taxes and social spending by decile is presented.
+Non-contributory pensions (the conditional cash transfer25) and in-kind transfers for both health and educational services follow the Ecuadorian government prescribed policy outcome, i.e. their incidence increases as income declines.
 For example, the Human Development Grant cash transfer equals 18.8 percent of the first decile's market income.
+Other direct educational benefits26 are highly concentrated among the poor, including the education in-kind transfer, accounting for 46.2 percent of market income in decile 1 and almost 25 percent in decile 2.

-28For taxes and transfers, incidence is calculated as the transfer/tax total divided by total market income in each decile.
+24For taxes and transfers, incidence is calculated as the transfer/tax total divided by total market income in each decile.
 For other income measures (i.e. Net Market Income, Disposable Income, Post-Fiscal Income and Final Income) the incidence indicator equals (Net Market (Disposable, Post-Fiscal, Final) Income less Market Income) / Market Income.

-29Human Development Grant (Bono de Desarrollo Humano).
+25Human Development Grant (Bono de Desarrollo Humano)